zopefoundation/zc.zope3recipes/zc/zope3recipes/README.txt

 Zope 3's functional testing support is based on zope.testing test layers.
 There is a default functional test layer that older functional tests use.
-This layer loads the default configueration for the Zope application server.
+This layer loads the default configuration for the Zope application server.
 It exists to provide support for older functional tests that were written before layers were added to the testing infrastructure.
 The default testing layer has a number of